 7. “I’m beyond grateful.”

 - Explanation & Nuance: This phrase elevates the feeling of gratitude to an almost overwhelming level.
-It’s intensely sincere and heartfelt, used when someone’s kindness feels too big to be captured by ordinary words.
+It’s intensely sincere and heartfelt.

-- When to Use?
-For deeply meaningful personal or professional support that has had a profound impact on you.
+- When to Use: For deeply meaningful support that has had a profound impact on you.

 - Tone: Deeply Emotional, Sincere, Profound.